go-arrower/arrower.org/docs/basics/06-observability/logging.md

 ## Writing Log Messages

-### `slog` Logger Interface

-Arrower returns always an `slog.Logger` for logging.
-So you can use the known API and all the available methods that Go is offering.

 The Go community has struggled for some time to find good interfaces, that applies to loggers as well.
 Check out Dave Cheney's post [Let's talk about logging](https://dave.cheney.net/2015/11/05/lets-talk-about-logging) where he makes a compelling argument to only log two things: